EEOB-Macroevolution/EEOB-565X-Spring2018/_posts/2018-04-03-theory5-post.md

 ##### Overview

-This lecture will cover the theory of ancestral state reconstruction.
+This lecture will cover the theory of ancestral state estimation.

 ##### Reading